microsoft/microsoft-ui-xaml-specs/active/ItemsRepeaterScrollHost/ItemsRepeaterScrollHost.md

 ```

 # Remarks
+The ItemsRepeaterScrollHost must be the direct parent of the ScrollViewer.
-_Issue: Does it have to be the direct parent?_
+The ItemsRepeater need not be the direct child of the ScrollViewer.

 If you use an ItemsRepeaterScrollHost on a version of Windows at least as recent
 as 1809, it will have no effect.